Data Reliability Scoring: Introduction

 \subsection{Related Work}

-Early frameworks categorize data reliability into intrinsic, contextual, accessibility, and representational dimensions.~\citep{wang1996beyond,priestley2023survey} Our work focuses on intrinsic reliability---the extent to which reported data match the true data---using auxiliary observations.
+Early frameworks categorize data reliability into intrinsic, contextual, accessibility, and representational dimensions~\citep{wang1996beyond,priestley2023survey}.
+Our work focuses on intrinsic reliability---the extent to which reported data match the true data---using auxiliary observations.

 Our approach is inspired by information elicitation, which designs scoring mechanisms that incentivize truthful reporting.
 A key distinction is our emphasis on preserving ordinal relationships: assigning higher scores to more reliable data.
 Traditional elicitation instead focuses solely on ensuring that truthful reporting is strictly optimal among alternatives.
 Information elicitation has two main settings (1) when the scoring mechanism can access the ground truth, e.g., proper scoring rules for predictions of future observable events~\citep{gneiting2007strictly,osband1985providing,lambert2008eliciting,frongillo2015vector,liuchen}; and (2) peer prediction mechanisms, which do not have access to ground truth but rely on multiple agents' reports~\citep{MRZ05,dasgupta2013crowdsourced}.
-The most relevant work is \citet{10.1145/3638239}, which introduces determinant mutual information and inspires our Gram Determinant Score.
-We provide a more detailed comparison with \citet{10.1145/3638239} in the Appendix.
-A recent works use Shannon (pointwise) mutual information to evaluate dataset and introduce Blackwell ordering to compare reported dataset.~\citep{zheng2025properdatasetvaluationpointwise}
+The most relevant work to ours is \citet{10.1145/3638239}, which introduces determinant mutual information and inspires our Gram Determinant Score.
+We provide a more detailed comparison with \citet{10.1145/3638239} in \Cref{sec:kernels}.
+More recent work~\citep{zheng2025properdatasetvaluationpointwise} uses Shannon (pointwise) mutual information to evaluate datasets and introduce the Blackwell ordering to compare reported dataset.